core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 * notifications and associated information

-* YANG modules, submodules and features
+* YANG modules, submodules, and features

 To minimize their size, SIDs used as keys in inner CBOR maps are typically encoded using deltas.
 Conversion from SIDs to deltas and back to SIDs are stateless processes solely based on the data serialized or deserialized.
 These SIDs may also be encoded as absolute number when enclosed by CBOR tag 47.